MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy.md

 ## How to configure the Azure Information Protection policy

-1. Make sure that you are signed in to the Azure portal by using one of these administrative roles: Information Protection Administrator, Security Administrator, or Global Administration.
+1. Make sure that you are signed in to the Azure portal by using one of these administrative roles: Azure Information Protection administrator, Security administrator, or Global administration.
 See the [preceding section](#signing-in-to-the-azure-portal) for more information about these administrative roles.

 2. If necessary, navigate to the **Azure Information Protection** blade: For example, on the hub menu, click **All services** and start typing **Information Protection** in the Filter box.
 From the results, select **Azure Information Protection**.